-- Performance here is indicated by Dhrystone MIPs (Millions of Instructions per Second) because even though MIPs are no longer considered a preferred measure of CPU performance, they are the only benchmarks that span all six generations of the Intel Architecture.
+- 1. Performance here is indicated by Dhrystone MIPs (Millions of Instructions per Second) because even though MIPs are no longer considered a preferred measure of CPU performance, they are the only benchmarks that span all six generations of the IA.
 The MIPs and frequency values given here correspond to the maximum CPU frequency available at product introduction. - 2.
 Main CPU register size and external data bus size are given in bits.
 Note also that there are 8 and 16-bit data registers in all of the CPUs, there are eight 80-bit registers in the FPUs integrated into the Intel386TM chip and beyond, and there are internal data paths that are 2 to 4 times wider than the external data bus for each processor. - 3.
-In addition to the large general purpose caches listed in the table for the Intel486TM processor (8 KBytes of combined code and data) and the Intel Pentium® and Pentium Pro processors (8 KBytes each for separate code cache and data cache), there are smaller special purpose caches.
+In addition to the large general-purpose caches listed in the table for the Intel486TM processor (8 KBytes of combined code and data) and the Intel Pentium® and Pentium® Pro processors (8 KBytes each for separate code cache and data cache), there are smaller special purpose caches.
 The Intel 286 has 6 byte descriptor caches for each segment register.
-The Intel386 has 8 byte descriptor caches for each segment register, and also a 32 entry, 4 way set associative Translation Lookaside Buffer (cache) to store access information for recently used pages on the chip.
-The Intel486 has the same caches described for the Intel386, as well as its 8K L1 general purpose cache.
-The Intel Pentium and Pentium Pro processors have their general purpose caches, descriptor caches, and two Translation Lookaside Buffers each (one for each 8K L1 cache).
+The Intel386TM has 8 byte descriptor caches for each segment register, and also a 32-entry, 4-way set associative Translation Lookaside Buffer (cache) to store access information for recently used pages on the chip.
+The Intel486TM has the same caches described for the Intel386TM, as well as its 8K L1 general-purpose cache.
+The Intel Pentium® and Pentium® Pro processors have their general-purpose caches, descriptor caches, and two Translation Lookaside Buffers each (one for each 8K L1 cache).
+The Pentium® II and Pentium® III processors have the same cache structure as the Pentium® Pro processor except that the size of each cache is 16K.